jincheng-yang/jincheng-yang.github.io/index.md

 <!-- I received my bachelor's degree at [Xi'an Jiaotong University](http://www.xjtu.edu.cn), where I was also a student in the Special Class for the Gifted Young before my undergraduate study.  -->

 <!-- This year, I co-organize the [Calderón-Zygmund Analysis Seminar](https://math.uchicago.edu/~cz/) at UChicago. -->
-As in the fall of 2024, I am in the job market for a tenure-track position.
+As in the fall of 2024, I am on the job market for a tenure-track position.

 </div>